For Trump, no closing this deal

 Arrayed against them were the moderates of the Tuesday Group, who feared that the American Health Care Act represented a wrecking ball to their hopes of retaining their seats in less conservative territory during the midterm elections in 2018.

-Despite a raucous and, according to several people in the room, deeply emotional closed-door conference meeting the night before, by mid-morning on Fridayf, Ryan knew there was no way forward, several sources involved in the process recounted.
+Despite a raucous and, according to several people in the room, deeply emotional closed-door conference meeting the night before, by mid-morning on Friday, Ryan knew there was no way forward, several sources involved in the process recounted.

 The speaker approached Meadows on the floor at 10:30 a.m., nodding to the proclamation the night before the Meadows was the sole spokesman for the Freedom Caucus.
 He asked him point blank -- were he and his group still a "no?"